Originally published in 2022. Updated in April 2026 to reflect that Aldi’s Pointless Points campaign is no longer running.

 Loyalty programs must not fall into the points trap

-I also agree that the calculator isn’t perfect and could even be misleading.
-It devalues Coles and Woolworths’ programs by overly simplifying how their loyalty programs work, which have proven to be of much value to their members.
+I also agree that the calculator wasn’t perfect and could even be misleading.
+It devalued Coles and Woolworths’ programs by overly simplifying how their loyalty programs work, which have proven to be of much value to their members.
 But this is another conversation for another time.

-The point is, gathering thousands of points for minute rewards is certainly pointless for consumers, and for that matter, for brands too.
+The reality is, gathering thousands of points for minute rewards is hardly worth it for consumers, and for that matter, for brands too.
 Points are not the only loyalty program model to follow, and brands must consider other approaches.
-If they want to offer points, brands must think through what it is that the program design is providing in terms of value –not simply falling into the pointless trap.
+If they want to offer points, brands must think through what it is that the program design is providing in terms of value – not simply falling into the same trap.

-Aldi has done a great job at pointing out a common mistake a brand can easily make.
-What I really like about their approach is that in a competitive market where there’s little differentiation, Aldi has separated itself from the pack and confronts the big brands.
-Their strategy has played a defining role in creating a habit to favour the bargain grocery store over others.
+Aldi has done a great job at identifying a common mistake a brand can easily make.
+What I really liked about their approach is that in a competitive market where there’s little differentiation, Aldi separated itself from the pack and confronted the big brands.
+Their strategy played a defining role in creating a habit to favour the bargain grocery store over others.

 Ready to take your loyalty program to the next level?
 Let our team of loyalty consultants help you create a customised strategy that works for your supermarket business.
 Contact us today to schedule a consultation and learn how we can help you boost customer loyalty and drive sales.